-- Precision screwdrivers (both Phillips and flat head): Many electronics contain tiny screws.
-Most home tool kits do not include the smaller screwdrivers required to loosen or tighten them.
-A precision screwdriver allows you to work with tiny fasteners, even on eyeglasses.
+- Precision screwdrivers (both Phillips and flathead): Many electronics contain tiny screws, and most home tool kits do not include the smaller screwdrivers required to loosen or tighten them.
+A precision screwdriver allows users to work with tiny fasteners, even on eyeglasses.

 - Adjustable wrench: An adjustable wrench loosens and tightens nuts and bolts.
 Consider the 8-inch size that handles most jobs and takes the place of an entire wrench set.

-- Power drill: Yes, you can use a screwdriver to tighten and remove screws, but a power drill reduces the necessary time and effort significantly.
+- Power drill: Yes, it’s possible to use a screwdriver to tighten and remove screws, but a power drill reduces the necessary time and effort significantly.

 Many manufacturers of lower-cost tool sets compensate for poor-quality tools with an abundance of items.
 In other words, it’s quantity over quality.
 Luckily, most well-known tool manufacturers have price points to match all budgets.
 Start with a small tool set from a reputable tool manufacturer and add on as needed.